Ba. (band): Band renovation

-In 2017, Maratas and Butvydas left the band, replaced by Simonas Motiejūnas (guitar), who had played with ba. occasionally in early years, Nikita Voitovas (bass guitar) and Dominykas Babikas (drums).
+In 2017, Maratas and Butvydas left the band, replaced by Simonas Motiejūnas (guitar), who had played with ba. occasionally in early years, Nikita Voitov (bass guitar) and Dominykas Babikas (drums).
 They continued to perform.

 2018

 In 2018, the book "Chaosas manyje nieko naujo" (Chaos inside me is nothing new) was published, which consisted of photos from backstage at performances and a CD with their most popular songs.
 The band released a documentary film about the group's musical life.

 2019

 In 2019 the band released its second full-length album "H8" (10 songs).
 Three of them would be released as singles.
 The albums were noticed in ratings, grotto tours.

 2020

 In 2020, ba. held several acoustic concerts in the grotto of MO Museum, a modern art museum in Vilnius.
 The band released an LP with 10 songs from the acoustic concerts.
+Two of the songs were published on Spotify: Iliuzija (Iliusion) and Trenk (Slam).

 2022

 On June 11, 2022 the band held its 10th anniversary concert in Vingio Park, the group's biggest concert ever.
 Telia Play released a documentary film of the concert.

 Their fourth LP, "Nauto" (2022), was also certified platinum by the national member of the International Federation of the Phonographic Industry.

 They have won eight awards at the M.A.M.A. awards (Muzikos asociacijos metų apdovanojimai), Lithuania's main music awards, and have received several nominations.
+For 2025 M.A.M.A. award They were nominated for Group Of the Year, Rock Group of the Year and the Video of the Year (Kiek Dar Vargo).